Skip to main content

 Testing our hinges to make sure they can withstand the occasional pull, push, or nudge

-When you order, a new pair is made just for you
+When you order, a pair is made just for you

 We custom-cut and polish the edges of your lenses, which have been treated with anti-reflective and scratch-resistant coatings.
 Our frames come standard with impact-resistant polycarbonate lenses that block 100% of UVA and UVB rays.